urkorenu/aws-scraper/README.md

 ## Acknowledgments

-- AWS CLI team for the excellent command-line interface
+- AWS CLI team for the powerful command-line interface
-- jq team for JSON processing
+- jq developers for JSON processing
-- yq team for YAML processing
+- yq developers for YAML processing
+- All contributors to this project

 ## Support